 With vendors, you’re mostly dealing with a small to medium-sized business that is locally managed.

-This oftentimes means you’ll have a more personal relationship with the vendor you bought from, which helps in the communication process if you have any pressing service concerns or general questions about your office equipment.
+This often means you’ll have a more personal relationship with the vendor you purchased from.
+This aids in the communication process if you have any urgent service concerns or general questions about your office equipment.

 2. Consistent Managerial Infrastructure